History, Latest Feature

 Loch nan Uamh, the ‘loch of the caves’, is a sea loch, dotted with wooded islands, that opens out into the Sound of Arisaig.
 The water laps round a hundred little inlets and steep rocky headlands, most of them covered with trees with no visible track to them.
 It strikes you that this would be a great place to hide if you knew the landscape.
 In those turbulent months, both before Culloden and after, this is what Charles’s supporters were thinking, too.

-Charles’s first landfall in Scotland was on Barra in the Western Isles, but a few days later he sailed to the mainland and landed on the shore of Loch nan Uamh.
-The clans here were known to be staunchly Catholic, and Charles was confident of support.
-He went to Borrodale House, home of Aeneas (Angus) MacDonald, and spent a couple of weeks rallying support.
+A few days later, the Duteillay arrived in Loch nan Uamh.
+The clans in this area were known to be staunchly Catholic, and Charles was confident of support.
+Having set foot on the Scottish mainland for the first time, he went to Borrodale House, home of Aeneas (Angus) MacDonald, and spent a couple of weeks rallying support.
 On 19th August 1745, at Glenfinnan on Loch Shiel, he raised his standard before an army of about 1,500 clansmen and declared his intention to fight for the throne he believed was rightly his.

 When Charles returned to Borrodale in July 1746, things looked very different.
 His rebellion had been well and truly smashed.
 His followers (those who had survived Culloden) were being persecuted; their families were being turned out of their homes and their houses burned.
 This had happened to Aeneas MacDonald, who was now living in a bothy.
 But he offered Charles refuge all the same.